giantswarm/releases/azure/v16.0.1/announcement.md

 **Workload cluster release v16.0.1 for Azure** is now available.
-This release upgrades kubernetes version to 1.21.5.
+This release upgrades Kubernetes version to 1.21.5.
 Further details can be found in the [release notes](https://docs.giantswarm.io/changes/workload-cluster-releases-azure/releases/azure-v16.0.1/).